 Foods for the Brain

-I am by no means the expert on this subject.
-I find this information and report it here.
-It isn’t intended to diagnose, treat or cure, any disease.
+I am by no means an expert on this subject.
+I find the information and report it here.
+It isn’t intended to diagnose, treat, or cure any disease.
 It is for information purposes only.
-I recommend studying up on these foods for the brain and supplements yourself and deciding if any may be beneficial for you.
+I recommend studying up on these foods for the brain and supplements yourself and deciding if any may be beneficial for you?
 Foods for the brain is about foods that have been shown in studies to increase energy, focus, memory, concentration, performance, or cognitive function.

 Lions Mane may act as a fertilizer for Neurons.